AndroidTestBugReport/ReCDroid/README.md

 15.librenews_s          22.ventriloid_s     4.carreport_s
 16.smssync_s            23.news_s           5.opensudoku_s
 ```
-4. Enter one bug report folder like 1.newsblur_s.
+4. Go to a bug report folder, e.g., 1.newsblur_s.
 ```sh
    cd 1.newsblur_s
 ```

-5. Run the reproducing process which is named with "percerun_`AppName`.sh"
+5. Run the bug reproducing process, which is named with "percerun_`AppName`.sh", to generate a reproducing script.
 ```sh
    ./percerun_newsblur.sh
 ```
-   In this step and on the emulator, ReCDRoid will explore the app and try to reproduce bug based on the description of bug report.
-The showing on emulator should be similar but not same to [`Reproducing process video`](https://youtu.be/i0fQ58aUPa8)(it is for another bug report).
+   In this step and on the emulator, ReCDRoid will explore the app and try to reproduce crashes based on the description of bug report.
+The display on the emulator should be similar but may not exactly the same as the [`Reproducing process video`](https://youtu.be/i0fQ58aUPa8)(it is for another bug report).
 Please wait until it shows "matchcrash" and "execution time".
 It may run more than 1 hour for some difficult bugs.

-6. Run the reproducing result to show how to trigger the bug with "runCrash_`AppName`.sh ".
+6. Replay the reproducing script showing how to trigger the crash with "runCrash_`AppName`.sh ".
 ```sh
    ./runCrash_newsblur.sh
 ```
-   The showing on emulator should be similar but not same to [`Reproducing result video`](https://youtu.be/WVtp-Ld4WF0) video(it is for another bug report).
-After you watch the event sequence on the emulator showing, you can manually repeat them on the app.
+   The display on the emulator should be similar but not exactly the same as [`Reproducing result video`](https://youtu.be/WVtp-Ld4WF0) video (it is for another bug report).
+After you observe the event sequence on the emulator, you can manually repeat it on the app.
 This event sequence can trigger a crash as described in the bug report.

 7. Close all of the terminals and emulator before you want to test another bug report.

-### Toubleshooting
+### Troubleshooting

-Actually, running Android emulator in a VirtualBox ubuntu system is not a good way to run artifact for these [reasons](https://stackoverflow.com/questions/14971621/android-emulator-not-starting-in-a-virtualbox-ubuntu-instance).
-The emulator in this VirtualBox will be much slower than in the physical machine.
-Some emulators of resource consuming android sdk versions have launch error as Android 7.0.0 or can not be totally launched as Android 5.0.1 and 5.1.1.
-So as the result, only 25 bug reports can be run in this VirtualBox whereas our ReCDroid claims it can reproduce 33 bug reports in the paper.
-If you want to use ReCDroid to reproduce all of the 33 bug reports, you should prepare Ubuntu 16.04 physical machine to build environment with this [instruction](https://drive.google.com/file/d/1cCYkYyc8XQlI81RCSMe3fx-E8AMFypWD/view?usp=sharing).
-I believe the android environment may need hours(much longer than half an hour) to build on a physical machine.

-If you see "failure" as middle outputs when you run ReCDroid, please just omit them.
+If you see a message "failure" as an intermediate output during the execution of ReCDroid, please just ignore them.

-This VirtualBox image has a default setting as occupying 15GB memory, 4 kernels cpu from physical machine.
-If your desktop runs this VirtualBox image very slowly, you may consider modifing its default setting as occupying fewer kernels cpu or lower memory.
+This VirtualBox image has a default setting: 15GB memory, 4 kernels cpu.
+If your desktop runs this VirtualBox image very slowly, you may consider modifing its default setting to use fewer kernels cpu or less memory.

-ReCDroid may fail to reproduce bugs from some bug reports in VirtualBox, but it should not be too many.
-It is because if the VituralBox image runs on poor hardware, the emulator may be very slow and the response time may be more than 3 seconds.
-If the response of clicking button event is longer than 3 seconds, ReCDroid will consider it is a bad button and never try it again.
-Then ReCDroid may never find the bug.
-Changing to a better hardware to run the image is a good choice.
+ReCDroid may fail to reproduce crashes for some bug reports in VirtualBox, but it should not be too many.
+It is because if the VituralBox image runs on poor hardware, the emulator may be very slow and the response time for a click event may take more than 3 seconds, which exceeds the maximum response time specified by ReCDroid.
+In this case, ReCDroid will termintate the reproducing process.
+Users are suggested to move the VirtualBox image to a faster physical machine.

-###  Files Description as Input and Output:
+## Run ReCDroid on Physical Machine

+It is worth noting that running Android emulator in a VirtualBox ubuntu system is not ideal due to these [reasons](https://stackoverflow.com/questions/14971621/android-emulator-not-starting-in-a-virtualbox-ubuntu-instance).
+The emulator in  VirtualBox is much slower than a physical machine.
+In addition, some emulators with resource consuming android SDK versions have launch error, such as Android 7.0.0, or can not be launched at all, such as Android 5.0.1 and 5.1.1.
+In our case, 25 out of 33 reproduced bug reports (presented in the paper) can be successfully run in VirtualBox.
+If you want to use ReCDroid to reproduce all 33 bug reports, you should prepare a Ubuntu 16.04 physical machine and build the execution environment following  this [instruction](https://drive.google.com/file/d/1cCYkYyc8XQlI81RCSMe3fx-E8AMFypWD/view?usp=sharing).

+###  Description of Result Files Generated By ReCDroid:

 We use one bug report folder `1.newsblur_s/` as an example.

 #### Input file

 - Bug report: `nlpBugReport/percentbugreport`.

-- Input apk: `newsblur-v6.10_debug.apk`.
+- Input APK: `newsblur-v6.10_debug.apk`.

 - Robotium file: `BFS_androidtester.apk`.
-The Apk's package name and MainActivityName should be clarified in it before it is complie.
+The APK's package name and MainActivityName should be clarified in it before it is complied

 - Shell file: `percerun_newsblur.sh`.
-The Apk's package name and MainActivityName should be clarified in it.
+The AAPKpk's package name and MainActivityName should be clarified in it.

 #### Output file

-- Nlp result: `middleResults/nlp.xml`.
+- NLP result: `middleResults/nlp.xml`.

-- Event flow graph after explore: `middleResults/record.xml`.
+- Event flow graph after exploration: `middleResults/record.xml`.

-- Result script to trigger bug which has event sequence: `middleResults/run.xml`.
+- Reproducing script to trigger the crashes, which has an event sequence: `middleResults/run.xml`.

-## 2. Example:
+## Example:

-A bug report in https://github.com/milesmcc/LibreNews-Android/issues/22 as fellow:
+A bug report in https://github.com/milesmcc/LibreNews-Android/issues/22, whose description is as follows:

 - Install v1.4 from FDroid.
 - Launch app.